List of Spider Riders characters: Other Invectid Warriors

-This Invectid had attacked the Spider Rider's ship on the journey back home from Nuuma.
-It appeared to spray a sort of powder when Shadow and Hunter tried to hold them back.
+An Invectid that attacked the Spider Rider's ship on the journey back home from Nuuma.
+It appeared to spray a powder when Shadow and Hunter tried to hold them back.

 Invectid Foot Soldiers

 The Invectid Foot Soldiers are the foot soldiers of the Invectids.
-They come in different varieties and often accompany any member of the Big Four or any other field commanders.
+They come in different varieties and often accompany members of the Big Four or field commanders.
 Some of these variations include: